- When traveling by airplane, carry all medications in hand luggage (i.e., not in checked luggage).

 - Carry medical alert information, preferably a medical alert wristband or tags listing any medical conditions (e.g., diabetes) and/or allergies.

 - Make a list of all medications and their generic names should it be necessary to replace any of the medications during travel.
-Ask the pharmacist to create a Personal Medication Record, which lists the drug, regimen, and purpose (see Obtaining Medications Abroad).
+Ask the pharmacist to create a Personal Medication Record, which lists the drug, dosage form, regimen, and purpose (see Obtaining Medications Abroad).

 - Research drug importation restrictions for their destination(s).